+Established in 1936, Chelan owns and operates an electric distribution system, a telecommunications system, three major hydroelectric power generating projects (Rocky Reach, Rock Island, and Lake Chelan), and a small water and wastewater system.
 Chelan sells far more power to contractual off-takers and the wholesale market than to its own retail system.
-The district's distribution system takes 48% of the aggregate output from its Lake Chelan (59 MW), Rocky Reach (1,300 MW), and Rock Island (629 MW) projects and sells 51% of the output from Rocky Reach and Rock Island to two counterparties in the region through long-term, take-or-pay contracts that expire in 2028 and 2031.
+The district's distribution system takes 48% of the aggregate output from its Lake Chelan (59 MW), Rocky Reach (1,300 MW), and Rock Island (629 MW) projects and sells 52% of the output from Rocky Reach and Rock Island to three counterparties in the region, Alcoa, Puget Sound Energy and Douglas County Public Utility District No. 1, through long-term, take-or-pay contracts that expire in 2028, 2031, and 2021, respectively.
 Its distribution system has surplus capacity in nearly all months, even under very low water conditions.
 The district's long-term financial plan includes hedging a sizable portion of its hydrology risk by annually selling slices of its system by auction to various counterparties for up to five years on a rolling basis.
-We believe this strategy will reduce the negative impacts of low stream flows.
+We believe this strategy minimizes the financial risk related to low stream flows.